 Q. You don’t eat meat?
 A. No. Q. How about dairy?
 A. No. Q. Cheese?
 A. No. Q. Fish?
 A. No. I always answer in a non-provocative way, not condescending at all.
 Then the conversation may go to the person saying, Oh, I could never give up cheese (meat, fish, dairy).

 The conversation ended with me saying it was a good choice for my health but might not be for you.
 If you decide to become a vegan, don’t be pretentious; do it for yourself and the planet.
 People will eventually come around, and many interested folks want to get healthier.
 Don’t waste your time with the naysayers.

 2. Being a vegan and hanging out with carnivores is not hypocritical or vice versa.

-I haven’t heard it yet “Leave our White Castle burgers alone and keep that fake meat out of our fast food chains– we like our burgers the way they are!
+I haven’t heard it yet: “Leave our White Castle burgers alone and keep that fake meat out of our fast food chains– we like our burgers the way they are!
 And maybe it’s because no big star has chosen to jump on that anti-plant protein bandwagon.
-The fact is all the people that are employed in the fast food industry are no different than you and me.
+The fact is all the people who are employed in the fast food industry are no different than you and me.

 3. Love the one you’re with!

 Don’t waste your time and energy hating anyone or anything.
 Learn to forgive people, even when they wrong you or don’t share the same opinion.
 Try to understand the underlying issues of someone with opposing viewpoints.
 Always be yourself and stand up for your values, but don’t preach them.
 Your overall health may benefit more from this than any diet.
 Controlling your stress levels is essential in health and wellbeing… (remember my breathing exercise suggestions).